3 Sources

 Copy Link

-Munich-based Agile Robots has entered a strategic partnership with Google DeepMind to integrate Gemini Robotics foundation models into its robotic systems.
-With over 20,000 robots already deployed globally, the collaboration will focus on autonomous production systems across electronics manufacturing, automotive, data centers, and logistics sectors.
+Munich-based Agile Robots has entered a strategic research partnership with Google DeepMind to integrate Gemini Robotics foundation models into its robotic systems.
+The collaboration will leverage Agile Robots' 20,000+ deployed solutions worldwide to test AI-powered autonomous production systems across electronics manufacturing, automotive, data centers, and logistics sectors.

 1